mackankowski/prestashop/README.md

 ## Get started

-> To follow these steps Windows 10 Pro or Unix system is required!
+> To follow these steps Windows 10 Pro or Unix system is required

 1. Install Docker with Docker Compose
-2. In project directory run command: `docker-compose up`
+2. In project directory run command: `docker-compose up` (add `-d` param to background running)

 ## Access